sudopotito/geo_extension/template/README.md

-# Contributing New Countries to Geo Extension
+# 🌍 Contributing New Countries to Geo Extension

-You can help make Geo Extension support more countries by adding your country’s administrative divisions.
-Follow these simple steps to contribute properly and ensure your data integrates smoothly.
+Geo Extension grows stronger when contributors like you add support for more countries.
+This guide will walk you through how to structure and submit your country’s administrative data — so users everywhere can enjoy cleaner, smarter address inputs.

 ---

-## 1. Folder and Structure
+## 1. Folder Setup and Structure

-Country data is stored here:
+All country data is stored under:

 ```
 geo_extension/setup/data/countries/<xx>/
 ```

-- `xx` = the **country code** (2-letter ISO code used in Frappe’s Country Doctype).
+Where `xx` is your **two-letter country code** (based on Frappe’s Country Doctype).
-- You can check this code inside Frappe → _Country List_ → open your country → _Code_.
+You can find it inside Frappe → _Country List_ → open your country → _Code_.

-To start, copy the folder from:
+Start by copying the template folder:

 ```
 template/xx/
 ```

-Rename it to your country code (e.g., `ph` for the Philippines).
+Rename it to your country code (for example, `ph` for the Philippines).
-Your new folder will contain:
+Your new folder should contain these files:

 ```
 countries/